janosh/blog/content/posts/2019-04-23~conda-auto-env/conda-auto-env.md

 source conda_auto_env
 ```

 That's it.
-Now, everytime you open a shell prompt in a directory that contains a `conda` environment file named one of `env(ironment).y(a)ml`, `requirements.y(a)ml`, `conda_auto_env` will automatically read the name of the corresponding environment from that file and activate it.
+Now, every time you open a shell prompt in a directory that contains a `conda` environment file named one of `env(ironment).y(a)ml`, `requirements.y(a)ml`, `conda_auto_env` will automatically read the name of the corresponding environment from that file and activate it.
 Similarly, when you exit that directory, the environment will be deactivated again and if the environment doesn't exist yet when you first enter the directory, `conda_auto_env` will generate it and install all specified dependencies.